Applied-Materials-Technology/dalmatian-trainer/stereo_dic_lab.md

    a. **QU**: What is your measured base distance and your stereo angle?

    b. **QU**: What is the optimum stereo angle range?

+4. Calibration residual error -
+5. Epipolar distance - the epipolar distance must be below 1 pixel over the region of interest (ROI) for a good calibration

+    a. **QU**: What is the epipolar distance?
+Why must it be below 1 pixel?
+    b. **QU**: What is the epipolar distance for your experiment?